Are Abandoned Cart Emails GDPR Compliant?

-When your customers visit your website, choose products and provide their details such as their names, email addresses and phone numbers, GDPR rules apply to the processing of personal data in this way.
+When your customers (data subject) visit your website, choose products and provide their details such as their names, email addresses and phone numbers, GDPR rules apply to the processing of personal data in this way.

 In the next step, you use the email address of your customers that abandoned the checkout page before completing the order and send them an email.